You have to:

 - Compliance officers – to effectively comply with IT laws

 - Consultants - to advise and provide solutions on IT related issues

 - Legal advisors (corporate lawyers or in-house lawyers) – to provide good legal advice on IT issues

 - Attorneys and advocates - to provide good legal advice on IT issues

 John is a trusted independent legal adviser, who is a practising attorney.
 He is currently helping many organisations comply with IT laws, rules, codes and standards, and address IT legal risks.
 He has also presented over 20 times on the topic.
 He has 13 years of practical experience applying his knowledge to organisations to help them grow and avoid legal problems, difficulties, and disputes.
 He is a member of the King III IT Governance Sub-Committee.

 How long is it?

-It depends on the format – anything from 45 minutes to a full day.
+It depends on the format

+We are happy to give the seminar, workshop or executive briefing at your venue.
 If you want a personal in-house seminar at your offices, please contact us and we will send you a quote.

 Still have questions?